Starcraft

 About

-Starcraft is a real-time strategy (RTS) game that revolves around the three warring races in the sector: Terrans, the political castoffs and malcontents of humanity; Zerg, beast-like and savage creatures hailing from the planet Char; and the Protoss; the highly advanced bipedal aliens from the planet Aiur.[1]
-The game’s canonical settings take place in the distant future in a sector of the Galaxy known as the Koprulu Sector, where each player must build offensive and defensive units to fight for the control of natural resources.
+StarCraft is a real-time strategy (RTS) game that revolves around three warring races: Terrans, the political castoffs and malcontents of humanity; Zerg, beast-like and savage creatures hailing from the planet Char; and the Protoss, the highly advanced bipedal aliens from the planet Aiur.[1]
+The game's canonical settings take place in the distant future in a sector of the Galaxy known as the Koprulu Sector, where each player must build offensive and defensive units to fight for the control of natural resources.

 History

-Starcraft was released on March 31st 1998 and created by American Developer Blizzard Entertainment, well-known for a number of hit titles including the role-playing game Diablo in 1996 and fantasy setting real-time game Warcraft 2: Tides of Darkness in 1997.
-Starcraft was introduced as Blizzards’ fourth RTS game.
+StarCraft was released on March 31st, 1998 by American video game developer Blizzard Entertainment, known for a number of hit titles including the role-playing game Diablo in 1996 and fantasy setting real-time game Warcraft 2: Tides of Darkness in 1997.
+StarCraft was introduced as Blizzards’ fourth real-time strategy game.
 [1]

-On November 30th, 1998, Blizzard released the Brood War expansion pack for Starcraft.
-The expansion added new units to all three races.
+On November 30th, 1998, Blizzard released the Brood War expansion pack for StarCraft, which added new units to all three races.
 The Terrans received the Medic support unit and the Valkyrie anti-air Frigate.
 The Zerg received the Lurker, a mutation of the Zerg Hydralisk that attacks while borrowed, and the Devourer anti-air mutation for the Zerg Mutalisk.
-The Protoss received the Dark Templar, a permanently cloaked assassin unit, the Dark Archon spell-caster, and the Corsair anti-air fighter.
+The Protoss received the Dark Templar, a permanently cloaked assassin unit, the Dark Archon spell-caster and the Corsair anti-air fighter.
 The expansion also introduced three new tile sets for maps: Snow, Desert, and Twilight, as well as continuing the saga through three new Campaign chapters.
 [2]

 On July 27th, 2010, Blizzard released the long awaited Sequel, Starcraft II: Wings of Liberty.
-Starcraft II will be a trilogy, with each game focusing on a single race, Wings of Liberty focuses on the Terran Story, while Heart of the Swarm and Legacy of the Void will focus on Zerg and Protoss respectively.[3]
+Starcraft II is anticipated to be a trilogy, with Wings of Liberty focused on the Terran Story, Heart of the Swarm on the Zerg story and Legacy of the Void on Protoss.[3]

 Gameplay